-Brand Names: Alophen, Bisac-Evac, Bisco-Lax, Carters Little Pills, Correctol, Doxidan Tablet, Dulcolax Laxative, Evac-U-Gen, Ex-lax Ultra, Feen-A-Mint, Fleet Bisacodyl, Gen Lax, Gentlax Tablet, Gentle Laxative, Laxative Gentle Suppositories, Magic Bullet, Modane, Veracolate
+Brand Names: Alophen, Bisac-Evac, Bisa-Plex, Bisco-Lax, Bisolax, Carters Little Pills, Colax, Correct (New Formula), Correctol, Doxidan Tablet, Ducodyl, Dulcogen, Dulcolax Laxative, Evac-U-Gen, Ex-lax Ultra, Feen-A-Mint, Fematrol, Fleet Bisacodyl, Gen Lax, Gentlax Tablet, Gentle Laxative, Laxative Gentle Suppositories, Magic Bullet, Modane, Veracolate, Woman's Gentle Laxative

 Bisacodyl is a laxative that stimulates bowel movements.

-Bisacodyl may also be used for other purposes not listed in this medication guide.
+Bisacodyl may also be used for purposes not listed in this medication guide.

 round, gold, imprinted with TCL 003